canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-normes-solutions-ouvertes.md

 - {: .dpgn-digital-architectural-enable-interoperability-3} Run each service in its own process and have it communicate with other services through a well-defined interface, such as an HTTPS-based application programming interface (API).
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->

+- Build services that are API-centric services, which execute most, if not all, functionality through API calls (e.g., connecting frontend to backend through an API)
+- Plan out API access from the beginning, designing services to be able to safely and securely expose functionality to other systems and the public.
+- Design APIs to be compete but also minimal, ensuring the expected functionality is provided but with as few public members per class and as few classes as possible.
+This makes it easier to understand, remember, debug and change the API.
+- Design APIs to have clear and simple semantics to make common tasks easy.
+Rare tasks should still be possible but not the focus.
+Avoid being overly general, optimizing specific use cases.
+- Design APIs to be intuitive so that a semi-experienced user can be successful with minimal assistance from the documentation and programmers can easily understand code that uses the API.
+- Design APIs to be easy to memorize by implementing a consistent and precise naming convention.
+Use plain language and recognizable patterns and concepts, avoiding abbreviations where possible.

 </section>